-We considered gillnet monthly revenues in areas likely to be impacted by Alternative 4 as not all gillnet spiny dogfish landings/revenues (Table 50, Table 51 above show coastwide gillnet data) would likely be impacted.
-Not all landings during relevant months occurred in the polygons, but the DST indicates the polygons do represent substantial effort during the relevant months so this analysis highlights the scale of potentially-affected landings/revenues.
+In Appendix D, we considered which months would be most affected by the proposed measures for relevant areas.
+Months that are blank had zero or confidential (and generally low) landings.
 Vessels would also likely attempt to re-direct to other species and/or areas, but the net effect of such efforts is not possible to predict, and if they are maximizing their profits now, any forced changes are likely to reduce their profitability.

 For Alternative 4 relative to spiny dogfish, New Jersey's area closure would be for November.
+Likewise, the DE/MD/VA closure areas would be for December and January.
+Tables 13 (NJ) and 16 (MD/VA) in Appendix D describe the proportions of affected monthly regional gillnet spiny dogfish landings.
+December appears to be the most impacted for the New Jersey area, while for DE/MD/VA, November is most impacted.
+For both areas, there are several months with low/confidential landings.

-Likewise the DE/MD/VA closure areas would be for December and January.
-Based on dealer landings data, it appears that New Jersey landings would be most impacted by New Jersey's area closure and MD/VA landings would be most impacted by the DE/MD/VA closure areas.
-This alternative could impact most of the spiny dogfish landings in these states (see Table 68 - Table 71 below, affected months highlighted), negatively affecting participating federal permits, potentially about 25 federal permits and 9 dealers in New Jersey and about 40 federal permits and 8 dealers in New Jersey.
+This alternative could impact a substantial proportion of spiny dogfish landings in these states, negatively affecting fishery participants, potentially about 25 federal permits and 9 dealers in New Jersey and about 40 federal permits and 8 dealers in MD/VA.